 Fortunately I was employed in the advertising industry and craziness is not frowned upon as much in a creative environment.
 I had no idea what I was doing, but I was doing it anyway.

-It was then that I decided to do away my serious dark hair and become a blonde.
+It was then that I decided to do away with the serious side of myself become an out-and-out blonde.
 Somehow being a blonde made people more forgiving when I messed up and did stupid things.